volodymyrhudyma/blog/content/blog/2020-07-11-how-to-create-custom-hooks-in-react.md

 Custom react hooks allow you to compose built-in hooks and create some reusable logic based on them.

-They can extract the business logic out of the functional components, making them pure and not responsible for the things, they do not have to be.
+They can extract the business logic from the functional components, making them pure and not responsible for the things, they do not have to be.

-When building custom hooks, there is one important rule to remember - the name should always start with **use**.
+When building custom hooks, there is one important rule to follow - the name should always begin with **use**.

-This is not required, which means that you can choose any name you want and the hook will still be working, but it is better to follow the naming convention.
+This is not required, which means that you can choose any name you like and the hook will still work, but it is always better to follow the naming convention.